Barbara H. Rosenwein: Research

 Rosenwein specializes in medieval history and the history of emotions.
 Her scholarship may be divided into several phases.
 Her earliest research centered on the Abbey of Cluny, on which she wrote To Be the Neighbor of Saint Peter: The Social Meaning of Cluny's Property (1989).
 She then proceeded to examine immunities (privileges given to monasteries to protect them from the encroachment of laypeople or the jurisdiction of bishops in the Middle Ages), resulting in Negotiating Space: Power, Restraint, and Privileges of Immunity in Early Medieval Europe (1999).
 In the third phase, Rosenwein examined the history of emotions, editing Anger's Past: The Social Uses of an Emotion in the Middle Ages (1998), and writing Emotional Communities in the Early Middle Ages (2006) and Generations of Feeling: A History of Emotions 600-1700 (2016).
 The latter work has since been translated into Italian.
 In later years, Rosenwein has continued her research in medieval history and the history of emotions, co-authoring notable works such as The Middle Ages in 50 Objects (2018) and What is the History of Emotions?
 (2018).
 Among her latest works are Anger: The Conflicted History of an Emotion (2020) and "Love: A History in Five Fantasies" (2022).
 She is also the author of a large number of articles for scholarly publications.

 Rosenwein has authored or edited several works of historiography and general history.
 She co-authored Debating the Middle Ages: Issues and Readings (1998), The Making of the West (2022), and is the author of A Short History of the Middle Ages (2018) and Reading the Middle Ages (2018), all of which have been published in several revised editions.

+Concepts

+Emotional communities

+Rosenwein introduced the concept of "emotional communities" to describe social groups—such as monastic houses, courts, families, or political circles—that share common norms about which emotions are valued, how they should be expressed, and how they should be interpreted.
+Emotional communities develop distinctive repertoires of feeling shaped by their beliefs, practices, and social relationships.
+Rosenwein argues that emotions are not universal psychological constants but historically situated patterns embedded in communal life.
+Her framework emphasizes plurality: multiple emotional communities often exist side by side, each cultivating its own affective style.
+Rosenwein’s concept has frequently been contrasted with William M. Reddy’s notion of "emotion regimes," which refers to the normative systems through which political or institutional authorities prescribe acceptable forms of emotional expression across wide social domains.
+Whereas emotional communities highlight the diversity of group-specific emotional cultures, emotional regimes describe top-down structures that stabilize, enforce, or authorize particular ways of feeling in public life.
+Rosenwein’s approach underscores horizontal variation within societies, while Reddy’s focuses on overarching frameworks that may constrain or reshape the emotional possibilities available to individuals.